alifarazz/September/README.md

 - Open Source and Cross-platform
 - Uses MFCC for feature extraction
-- Uses GMM for data clustring
+- Uses GMM for data clustering
 - Supports speaker model creation
 - Can record and verify an arbitrary amount of sound
 - Uses new the GTK+3 features